People with stage 2 breast cancer have cancer cells in their breast tissue, nearby lymph nodes, or both.

 There are several ways of assessing the outlook for people with breast cancer.

 A person’s outlook or outcome with breast cancer depends largely on:

 - the person’s medical history

-- special characteristics of the cancer, such as its HER2 status and whether or not it has receptors for estrogen and progesterone
+- characteristics of the cancer, such as its HER2 status and whether or not it has receptors for estrogen and progesterone

 - treatments the person receives

 Outlook by numerical stage